intechstudio/grid-documentation/docs/guides/grid/grid-basic/0-beginners.md

 Out of the box, Grid controllers are set up for seamless DAW control and other applications.
 Users can easily utilize software-side MIDI mapping or MIDI learn functionality.
 This default setup allows you to connect multiple Grid modules and immediately configure pots, knobs, sliders, and buttons in your preferred DAW without needing to open Grid Editor.

-:::tip Not quite enough for you?
+:::tip Want to know more?
-For anything more complex than just the plug and play experience in a DAW, please take a look at our [Grid Editor](/category/grid-installing-editor)!
+For anything more complex than just the plug-and-play experience please take a look at [Grid Editor!](/docs/guides/grid/grid-basic/1-first-changes.md)
 :::

 ---

-## Connect to DAW
+## Connect Grid to your DAW

 So in the DAW we'll first have to enable our modules to be able to use them for MIDI mapping.

-Let's start up a fresh project in
+Let's start up a fresh project in your DAW of choice:

 <Tabs queryString="DAW" groupId="DAW">
   <TabItem value="Ableton" label="Ableton" default>